Aniket-Engg/sol-verifier/README.md

 # sol-verifier
-Verifying a contract on etherscan make your contract global and eligible for reading and writing on Etherscan.
-Sol-verifier is an npm package which can be used to verify the ethereum contracts on Etherscan.
+Verifying a contract on etherscan make your contract global and eligible for reading and writing on Etherscan. sol-verifier is an npm package which can be used to verify the ethereum contracts on Etherscan.
 It internally uses the Etherscan API.

 ## Prerequisites
 Make sure you have:
 * [Node.js](https://nodejs.org/en/) installed on your system
-* Etherscan Ethereum Developer [API](https://etherscan.io/apis) key-token.
+* Etherscan Ethereum Developer [API](https://etherscan.io/apis) key-token
 * Address on which contract is deployed on the network
 * Constructor parameters values (if applicable)